Artificial Intelligence

 • Knowing is … functioning

-• Learner is … a digital technology
+• Learner is … an “intelligence” (often characterized in terms of a “mind”)

 • Learning is … expanding the repertoire of possibility